-Very few people in northern Soviet Russia had pets.
+From what I recall, very few people during Soviet times had house pets in Moscow, probably because we lived in tiny crowded apartments.
 Pets were also rare in the Soviet central parts, like in my hometown Voronezh.
 Some Russians kept hamsters as those didn’t require much food or space.
 A large pickle jar lined up with cotton served hamsters as home.

-However, in the 1970-1980s very few Russians had a cat or a dog.
+However, in the 1970-1980s very few Russians had a cat or a dog inside their apartment.
 Housing was a big issue and definitely, there was very little space.
 It was not uncommon for an entire family to live in one small room.

 We were lucky!
 In 1980, we got our own place, our own apartment in Moscow.
 It was a modern multistory building with twelve floors and most unusual for Soviet Russia, an elevator.